 OHS regulations consultation

-Have your say about new regulations for workplace harassment and violence and joint health and safety committees.
+Albertans had their say in new regulations for workplace harassment and violence and joint health and safety committees.

 Ministry responsible: Labour